FIN512 Empirical Asset Pricing II

 - can communicate research in empirical asset pricing and actively participate in debates in the field in national and international scholarly forums

-The class is lecture based, with student participation in class discussions as an expected component.
+The class is lecture based, with student participation and in class discussions as an expected component.

 Requirements for course approval